It’s the nation`s largest celebration of our brave service men and women; the New York City Veterans Day Parade, also known as “America`s Parade.”

 "Being selected to be a Grand Marshal is a huge honor," Vergara said.
 "I'm very humbled by it."

-This decorated officer enlisted in the Marines when he was just a teenager.
+This decorated detective enlisted in the Marines when he was just a teenager.

 "I needed to find myself at that point," he remembered.